Skip to main content

 Split the decision path immediately by worker type before you decide any reward.
 Employee and contractor handling may differ, so do not run them through one default process.

 For employees, route reward decisions through whoever owns payroll and local employment guidance.
 For contractors, check contract terms and the local rules that apply to contractor compensation.
-In both cases, write the verified local rule into your policy as: Add current requirement after verification.
+In both cases, write the verified local rule into your policy before any paid reward is released.

 If local handling is not verified yet, give public recognition now and pause the reward.
 Record each reward decision with: recipient, worker type, location, approver, and the verified local guidance used.